đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 • CD2 (Development & Accomplishment):

-• Starting to tap into self-improvement but it's more practically oriented and still not super long term oriented
+• Starting to tap into practically oriented self-improvement

 • Focused on doing the task right, rather than the right task